 Eat and Mess

 Eat and Mess are a gluten free bakery based in Seven oaks, Kent but also sell goodies at Broadway market on Saturdays.
 They sell a variety of gluten free goodies such as cookie sandwiches, brownies, and their famous s’more cheesecake brownies (which unfortunately aren’t dairy free)!
-But don’t worry, they also have plenty of dairy free cakes too!
+But don’t worry, they also have plenty of dairy free cakes too along with their new dairy free doughnut range.

 If you’re looking for something completely ‘Instagramable’ look no further!
 Meringue girls sell the most beautiful array of gluten and dairy free meringues, in a huge variety of flavours and colours, I think the pictures definitely speak for themselves, and I can never resist picking up a box to take home!